 Investigations have found that the majority of hereditary tumors involve mutations of certain tumor suppressor genes.
 This latter class of genes has diverse functions including cell cycle regulation, DNA repair, apoptosis, protein degradation, cell-cell interaction, and signal transduction.
 However, a common feature of these genes is the "two-hit" genetic mechanism to inactivate their function during tumorigenesis.
-In the case of hereditary cancers, the first hit is inherited as a cellular proliferation, growth (size), differentiation and migration.
+In the case of hereditary cancers, the first hit is inherited as of the lesions is diverse with features of abnormal cellular proliferation, growth (size), differentiation and migration.

 Occasionally, TSC tumors progress to become malignant lesions (i.e., renal cell carcinoma).
 The genetic basis of this disease has been attributed to mutations in one of two unlinked genes, TSCI and TSC2.
 TSCI encodes an 8.6 kb transcript of which 4.5 kb of the 3' region is untranslated.
-It consists of 2I exons with a coding region of 3.5 kb encoding a I30kDa protein, hamartin, which contains an extended coiledcoil domain but otherwise with no significant homology to proteins of known function.
+It consists of 2I exons with a coding region of 3.5 kb encoding a 130kDa protein, hamartin, which contains an extended coiled-coil domain but otherwise with no significant homology to proteins of known function.
 The TSC2 gene contains 4I exons encoding a 5.5 kb transcript with several alternatively spliced exons.
-The predicted protein, called tuberin, has a sequence of I807 amino acids showing significant homology to the RapIGAP protein over a 200 amino acid region near the C-terminus.
+The predicted protein, called tuberin, has a sequence of 1807 amino acids showing significant homology to the RapIGAP protein over a a germline mutation of one of the alleles of the tumor suppressor gene, and the second hit is an acquired somatic mutation of the remaining allele of the same gene.
+This results in the loss of function of the tumor suppressor, thus creating a setting to promote tumor development.